THE FOUNDERDoctor Francis LEFEBURE

 This is how he discovered the first phosphenic phenomenon that had never been documented before: if the head moves at a rhythm of two seconds, the phosphene follows that movement.
 If the movement of the head is faster or slower, the phosphene stays fixed.

-That led him to experimenting on what would happen with two phosphenes.
+That led him to experiment on what would happen with two phosphenes.

-That book describes various rhythmic and cerebral phenomena previously unknown and which became possible to observe thanks to the Cerebroscope, a device for which the Doctor was awarded the Silver Medal at the Lépine contest of inventors in 1964.
+That book describes various rhythmic and cerebral phenomena previously unknown and which became possible to observe thanks to the Cerebroscope, a device for which Dr.LEFEBURE was awarded the Silver Medal at the French “Lépine” Contest of the Inventions Fair, in 1964.

-He was awarded the Gold Medal and first prize of the Lépine contest in 1963 and the Gold Medal at the International Inventors Fair in Brussels in 1964 for the action of the alternating hearing device on the brain (Alternophone).
+He was awarded the Gold Medal and the first prize at the French “Lépine” Contest of the Inventions Fair, in 1963, and the Gold Medal at the International Inventors’ Fair of Brussels, in 1964, for the action of the alternating hearing device on the brain: the Alternophone.

-That experiment was at the origin of the principle of ‟Phosphenic Mixing”, a method that efficiently develops memory, intelligence, the sense of initiative, artistic intuition and creativity by mixing thoughts and phosphenes.
+That experiment was the origin of the principle of ‟Phosphenic Mixing”, a method that efficiently develops memory, intelligence, sense of initiative, artistic intuition, and creativity by mixing thoughts and phosphenes.

-In November 1975, the World’s Inventors Fair in Brussels awarded Doctor Lefebure the Silver Medal for his method: ‟Phosphenic Mixing Applied to Education” which in 2004, had been reprinted 16 times and sold more than 58,000 copies.
+In November 1975, the World Inventors’ Fair of Brussels awarded Dr. LEFEBURE the Silver Medal for his method: ‟Phosphenic Mixing applied to Education” which had been reprinted for the 16th time, in 2004, and sold more than 58,000 copies.

-Each reader who reported the results obtained from the application of the method became an associate (their names have always been cited alongside what they had discovered, unless Dr Lefebure was asked not to do so).
-Thus, in twenty-nine years of work, he was able to amass a considerable amount of documentation which was absolutely unique.
+Each reader who reported the results obtained from the application of the method became an associate (their names have always been cited alongside what they had discovered unless Dr. LEFEBURE was asked not to do so).
+Thus, in twenty-nine years of work, he was able to amass a considerable amount of documentation that was unique.

-That is why, in these regions, there are individuals who are believed to possess a secret knowledge, while in fact they simply have particular gifts resulting from an instinctive practice of Phosphenic Mixing.
+That is why, in these regions, there are individuals who are believed to possess a secret knowledge, while they simply have particular gifts resulting from an instinctive practice of Phosphenic Mixing.

 That force has accumulated in certain lines of descent over hundreds of thousands of years.